 Definition of Unresolved or Complicated Grief

-Unresolved grief is another term for complicated grief.
-It's also known medically as persistent complex bereavement disorder, and can occur in approximately 7% of bereaved people.
-They describe a person who has prolonged periods of intense mourning with no progression in the healing process or a worsening in symptoms over time.
-The term may also describe a person who simply doesn't mourn, but instead is in denial over the loss.
+Unresolved grief is another name for complicated grief.
+These terms are used interchangeably.
+It's also known medically as persistent complex bereavement disorder and can occur in approximately 10% of bereaved people.
+This occurs when someone has prolonged periods of intense mourning which only continues to get worse over time.
+There is no healing from the loss or relief from the suffering.
+The term may also describe a person who simply doesn't mourn but instead is in denial over the loss.

-It should be noted that this type of grief frequently in paired with co-occurring disorders such as "adjustment disorders, major depression, substance abuse, and post-traumatic stress disorder."
+It should be noted that this type of grief is frequently paired with other disorders such as "adjustment disorders, major depression, substance abuse, and post-traumatic stress disorder."

 Complicated Grief and Normal Grief

-- Its duration - it can continue for years
+- Duration - it can continue for years

-- Its intensity, and the fact that the grief does not decrease over time (the proposed guideline for when to diagnose PCBD is one year after the loss for adults)
+- Intensity, and the fact that the grief does not decrease over time (the proposed guideline for when to diagnose PCBD is one year after the loss for adults)

 Causes and Risk Factors for Complicated Grief